sarvsav/retro-language/doc/The_Ngaro_Virtual_Machine.rst

 so you should make sure the character value is *on the stack* before using it.
 To use this, write the value 1 to port 2 and wait for an I/O event.

-The VM is expected to clear the screen when a negative value is passed.
+When a negative value is passed, the VM should clear the screen and position the cursor in the upper left corner.

 Usage Example: